stkim1/MTImageMapView/README.markdown

 # MTImageMapView

 An UIImageView subclass to select a complex polygon map out of many.<br/>
-Extremely useful for handling touches on, for example, Europe map, or an eye of owl,
+Extremely useful for handling touches on, for example, Europe map, or an eye of owl.

 ## Screen Shots